PHLAK/chriskankiewicz.com/database/seeders/data/posts/2020-10-31_scheduled_tasks_with_systemd_timers.md

 Running `systemctl enable` tells systemd to automatically start the timer on boot.
 Since our system is already running it hasn't been started yet.
-We _could_ reboot to get the timer running but let's just manually start it instead.
+We _could_ reboot to get the timer running but let's manually start it instead.

 ```shell
 $ systemctl --user start composer-update.timer
 ```

-Now if we view our timers again we should see now see our timer in the list.
+Now if we view our timers again we should see our timer in the list.

 ```
 NEXT                        LEFT        LAST                        PASSED    UNIT                  ACTIVATES